NavinColumbia/NS3886-COMSW4156-INDIVIDUAL-PROJECT/README.md

 ## Note About HyperLinks:
-Links in this ReadMe , are from dropbox. <br />
+Links to videos/images in this ReadMe , are from dropbox. <br />
-'www' urls are purely for view/download purposes Replace 'www'' with 'dl' in the event that expected file format for any sort of processing is required <br />
+'www' urls are purely for view/download purposes. <br />
+Replace 'www' with 'dl' in the event that an expected file format is required for any sort of processing<br />
-Say for example to import json for postman directly using the URL  <br />
+Say for example to import json for postman directly using the URL : <br />
 &emsp;Use https://dl.dropbox.com/scl/fi/qeonw7222mvijuhdk3zyl/Postman_tests_ns3886.postman_collection.json?rlkey=0ji1msxuwpqjcy3iuxvis4q2f&st=6iclsah3&dl=0 <br />
 &emsp;Instead of https://www.dropbox.com/scl/fi/qeonw7222mvijuhdk3zyl/Postman_tests_ns3886.postman_collection.json?rlkey=0ji1msxuwpqjcy3iuxvis4q2f&st=6iclsah3&dl=0 <br />